n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/GetResponseTrigger/README.md

 ## Example Usage

 This workflow allows you to receive updates when a customer gets subscribed to a list in GetResponse and add them to a base in Airtable.
 You can also find the [workflow](https://n8n.io/workflows/933) on n8n.io.
-This example usage workflow would use the following node.
+This example usage workflow would use the following nodes.
 - [GetResponse Trigger]()
 - [Set](../../core-nodes/Set/README.md)
 - [Airtable](../../nodes/Airtable/README.md)